kiraistakenlol/narrow-ai-matchmaker/application/packages/frontend/setup_plan.md

 - Sign in form (email/social)
 - Handles both new and existing accounts

+### 5a.
+Authenticated - Onboarding Required
+- Shown after successful authentication (e.g., Google Sign-In first) if the backend signals onboarding is still needed.
+- UI: Simplified welcome/prompt focusing solely on the next required step.
+- Key Action: Prominent "Record Introduction" button.
+- Note: "Sign In" options are hidden as the user is already authenticated.

 ### 6. Merge/Discard Anonymous Data Prompt
 - If user signs in with an existing account after onboarding:
     - Prompt: "You have onboarding data from this session.
 Merge with your existing profile or discard?"